2017 World Series Odds Update: Astros Rising on Betting Futures, Cubs Leading

 Los Angeles (32-20) is one of the hottest teams in baseball along with Houston, with both teams riding five-game winning streaks heading into Tuesday’s action.
 The Dodgers just swept the Cubs last weekend, and they are +1000 to win the World Series after moving within a half-game of the Colorado Rockies (+1400) in the NL West.

 The Washington Nationals (31-19) own an 8.5-game lead over the New York Mets and Atlanta Braves in the NL East, and they are +750 to win the World Series this year.
-Washington lost to Los Angeles in last year’s NL Division Series and has never advanced past that round of the playoffs in their 12-year history dating back to 2005.
+Washington lost to Los Angeles in last year’s NL Division Series and has never advanced past that round of the playoffs in their 12-year history, dating back to 2005.